bobaekang/icjia-r-workshop/slides/module3_slides1.md

 rename(tbl, ...)
 ```
 * The first argument is a tabular data object
-* The following argumetns are columns to select/rename
+* The following arguments are columns to select/rename
     * `select()` returns the selected columns only while `rename()` keeps all columns
     * Renaming each selected column is also possible with `select()`
 * `select()` can be also used to exclude a section of columns using a minus (`-`) sign while keeping the rest.